jbohnslav/deepethogram/docs/beta.md

 Model performance, measured by F1, accuracy, etc. should be higher in version 0.1.
 Model training times and inference times should be dramatically reduced.

+**Important note: your old project files, models, and (most importantly) human labels will all still work!** However, I do recommend training new feature extractor and sequence models, as performance should improve somewhat.

 ## Summary of changes
 * Basic training pipeline re-implemented with PyTorch Lightning.
 This gives us some great features, such as tensorboard logging, automatic batch sizing, and Ray Tune integration.